MarkArren/PhotoSharing/docs/Components.md

 # **Components**
 <!--  Show components in different states for different screens -->
 # Navbar
 This component is used for navigation around the whole website and is used on almost every page.
-This component also displays a users notifications.
+This component also displays a user’s notifications.

 <div style="display:flex;">
     <img src="./images/components/NavbarOpenm.png" height="400">